Supreme Court of the United States: Decision

 It is the court's practice to issue decisions in all cases argued in a particular term by the end of that term.
 Within that term, the court is under no obligation to release a decision within any set time after oral argument.
-Since recording devices are banned inside the courtroom of the Supreme Court Building, the delivery of the decision to the media is done via paper copies and is known as the "Running of the Interns".
+Since recording devices are banned inside the courtroom of the Supreme Court Building, the delivery of the decision to the media has historically been done via paper copies in what was known as the "Running of the Interns".
+However, this practice has become passé as the Court now posts electronic copies of the opinions on its website as they are being announced.

 It is possible that through recusals or vacancies the court divides evenly on a case.
 If that occurs, then the decision of the court below is affirmed, but does not establish binding precedent.
 In effect, it results in a return to the status quo ante.
 For a case to be heard, there must be a quorum of at least six justices.
 If a quorum is not available to hear a case and a majority of qualified justices believes that the case cannot be heard and determined in the next term, then the judgment of the court below is affirmed as if the court had been evenly divided.
 For cases brought to the Supreme Court by direct appeal from a United States District Court, the chief justice may order the case remanded to the appropriate U.S. Court of Appeals for a final decision there.
 This has only occurred once in U.S. history, in the case of United States v.
 Alcoa (1945).